Projeto-USPY/uspy-backend/README.md

     - Endpoint closures and their implementations
     - Middleware contains useful middleware functions, such as JWT validation and data binding
-    - Endpoint implementation uses a Model-Controller structure
+    - API Handlers and Database Access Objects are separated in /api and /dao
-    - This M-C can be divided into four categories:
+    - Both of them can be divided into four categories:
         - Account: all operations related to the user's account management, such as login, signup, delete, etc
         - Private: all operations related to the user's data management, such as their grades and reviews
         - Public: all operations related to data that is public (including non-registered users), such as subject data